-- 1. Plan the topology of your network: - Check the requirements for storage (see "Storage Requirements" on page 13) - Check the requirements for the storage server ("Storage Server System Requirements" on page 10) - Check the requirements for Tiger Clients (see "Tiger Client System Requirements" on page 10) - Make sure the storage server and all Tiger Clients are on the same LAN (whether or not in an Active Directory domain). - Make sure the storage server and each SAN Tiger Client can see and mount the shared storage volumes using FC or 1/10GbE, taking care not to corrupt the file system of the volumes, by preventing simultaneous access to the storage from more than one computer. - 2.
-Install the Tiger Store software on the metadata controller (see "Installing and Uninstalling Tiger Store" on page 14) and activate Tiger Store and the Tiger Client licenses (see "Activating Tiger Store" on page 21). - 3.
+- 1. Plan the topology of your network: - Check the requirements for storage (see "Storage Requirements" on page 14). - Check the requirements for the storage server ("Storage Server System Requirements" on page 10). - Check the requirements for Tiger Clients (see "Tiger Client System Requirements" on page 11). - Make sure the storage server and all Tiger Clients are on the same LAN (whether or not in an Active Directory domain). - Make sure the storage server and each SAN Tiger Client can see and mount the shared storage volumes using FC, FCoE, iSCSI or SAS, taking care not to corrupt the file system of the volumes, by preventing simultaneous access to the storage from more than one computer.

+- Make sure any other SAN management or device filter software is removed from the computers, on which you install Tiger Technology software (the storage server and all Tiger Clients). - 2.
+Install the Tiger Store software on the metadata controller (see "Installing and Uninstalling Tiger Store" on page 15) and activate Tiger Store and the Tiger Client licenses (see "Activating Tiger Store" on page 22). - 3.
 Specify what volumes will be shared to Tiger Clients (see "Sharing and Unsharing Volumes" on page 50) and what will not be managed (see "Making a Volume Offline" on page 53) - 4.
 Download and install the Tiger Client software on each client computer (see "Installing and Uninstalling the Tiger Client Software" on page 34). - 5.
 On each Tiger Client, connect to the metadata controller and mount the shared volumes (see "Managing Storage Server(s) on a Tiger Client" on page 36).